gamanakis/grind/README.md

 git clone github.com/gamanakis/grind
 ```

-Otherwise, you can also grab the grind.py file along with LICENSE.txt and README.md
+Otherwise, you can also download a ZIP file containing all necessary files
-from this repository and put them altogether in a folder.
+from this repository and extract them altogether in a folder.

 ## Running